galaxyproject/training-material/topics/computational-chemistry/tutorials/med-chem-data/tutorial.md

 - Drug liabilities and toxicities
 - Clinical databases

-Below you will find the databases listed under corresponding categoories, all taken from {% cite Zhao2020 %} paper.
+Below you will find the databases listed under corresponding categories, all taken from {% cite Zhao2020 %} paper.

 There are many more databases available, and many are still being developed.
-They are often quite specific and contain certain types of compounds (eg. PROTACS) or are aimed at particular disease.
+They are often quite specific and contain certain types of compounds (eg. [PROTACs](http://cadd.zju.edu.cn/protacdb/) or are aimed at particular disease.
 If the listed databases are not specific enough for your research, you can try luck by searching smaller, more specific databases.

 ## Chemical collections